 Students in the College of Liberal Arts and Sciences seeking the degree of bachelor of arts or bachelor of science must demonstrate competence in a foreign language by earning at least six hours of credit in one foreign language at the 200 or 300 level.
 Foreign language courses are offered at the 100 level for students in need of preparation for more advanced study.
 Although 100-level courses do not satisfy the foreign language requirement, they do count as credit hours toward the degree.
 All first-year students must take a placement examination.
-Further information is available in the Department of Modern Languages, Literatures & Cultures.
+Further information is available in the Department of Modern Languages, Literatures, and Cultures and the Department of Philosophy, Religion, and Classics.
 American Sign Language (ASL) also fulfills the LAS language requirement.
 Students should contact the College of Communication's Communication Sciences and Disorders program for more information on ASL.
 Students with Liberal Arts and Sciences secondary majors whose primary majors are in other colleges must fulfill the foreign language requirement.